 2. AI-Powered Visual Inspection

 AI and computer vision help automate inspections.
 High-resolution cameras and AI algorithms detect defects like scratches or misaligned parts instantly, preventing faulty products from continuing down the line.
-This technology improves consistency and reduces human errors during inspection.

 3. Digital Twins for Process Optimization